 For a short period in 1922, there was a railway station in Trumpington, used for that year’s Royal Agricultural Society of England show.
 This was on a site to the north of Long Road, in the V-shaped gap between the London and Bedford railway lines.
 There is information about the station in Edmund Brooke’s page on the Railways of Trumpington and also on the Disused Stations web site.

-There are proposals for a new railway station to serve the Cambridge Biomedical Campus, to be located between the Busway bridge and Addenbrooke’s Road bridge.
+In 2023, work is well underway on Cambridge South Station to serve the Cambridge Biomedical Campus, to be located between the Busway bridge and Addenbrooke’s Road bridge.